vishalvishal099/autonex/README.md

 This runs Cucumber com.oracle.babylon.features using Cucumber's JUnit runner.
 The `@RunWith(Cucumber.class)` annotation on the `RunCukesTest` class tells JUnit to kick off Cucumber.
+If you are using IDE right click and run the runner file. find the runner file here /cucumber-java-poc/src/test/java/com/oracle/babylon/RunCucumberTest.java

 ## Use Gradle